Please refer to our DISCLOSURE STATEMENT.

 If you’re looking for a way to keep your kid’s brain active during break, summer reading is a great way to help avoid the “summer slide.”
 (You know, that thing where kids can forget all the stuff they learned from the year before just by doing nothing in the summer?)

 If your kids aren’t up for reading in summer, don’t despair!
 My daughter just started to get into reading about a couple of years ago (at around age 8).

-I was an avid child reader (and now a writer), so I have had a hard time not pushing my interests onto her during homeschooling.
+I was an avid child reader (and now a writer), so I have a hard time not pushing my interests onto her during homeschooling, especially reading.

 “What do you mean you don’t really like reading?”

 “I just . . . don’t . . .”

 And then my head exploded in confusion.

 It didn’t happen exactly like that, but you get the picture.

 I think what finally worked and helped her love of reading (and helped her have an interest in summer reading) was the transition book.